HamzaBenhamida/HamzaBenhamida/README.md

 ### About Me :

-- I am currently enrolled in a software systems bachelors degree at SFU (3rd year)
 - I am interested in constantly learning new things and creating helpful and meaningful projects to help people.
-- I am currently learning more about Web Development, Game Development and AI.
+- I am currently learning more about AI and chatbots.
-- I have strong skills in Javascript, Java, Python, C++, C. I also have stong knowledge of data structures and algorithms.
+- I have strong skills in Java, Python and C++.
+I also have stong knowledge of data structures and algorithms.
-- How to reach me: hba33@sfu.ca
+- How to reach me: hamza-benhamida@hotmail.fr

 ---